 - Encore: Still gives you an untalented version of W. I’d rather have Mic Check for the trait and talent synergy or Face Smelt for the slow every time, but the leftover Amp does do a lot to zone certain heroes such as Muradin, denying his re-engage option with Dwarf Toss.
 That said this will more often then not help the enemy team just as much as hinders them, so be very careful every time you use W if you take this talent.

 - Aggressive Shredding: Combined with Prog Rock (1) you will straight up heal for more than Brightwing as long as you are auto-attacking.
-That is correct, this talent potentially makes E.T.C. a better healer than one of the current top supports in the game, though Brightwing is valued for more than her healing.
+That is correct, this talent potentially makes E.T.C. a better healer than a full support, though Brightwing is valued for more than her healing.
 Reduced cooldown interacts with Speed Metal and Echo Pedal.
-The go-to choice if you opted for Guitar Hero (1) as well.

 - Show Stopper: The loss of Spell Shield makes this the only burst mitigation tool anywhere in E.T.C.’s kit.
 Let me be clear.
 This talent isn’t good.
 I’m not happy about a talent that wasn’t good at 13 being moved to 16.
 But because there is literally nothing else anywhere in your talent tree to deal with burst, this talent may be necessary against burst heroes like Li-MIng.